 Try to plan your steps and prep the space with whatever tools you’ll need before setting your timer.

 Keep It Minimal

 It also helps to keep your cleaning products to a minimum to reduce steps further.
 We love using E-cloth general purpose cloths with their polishing cloth with a minimal amount of water.

 The general purpose cloths are great for getting grime, dust, and debris off surfaces.
 And the E-Cloth Polishing cloth can be used for a streak-free finish on glass items, such as mirrors and pictures.
+Not Sponsored.

-Spring cleaning time is a good chance to dust and clean your baseboards in your bedroom if you haven’t already.
+Spring cleaning time is a good chance to dust and clean your bedroom baseboards in your bedroom if you haven’t already.

 This is due to dust and dirt having less of a chance to stick to surfaces.
 Above all, it can make a significant impact on how your bedroom looks and feels.

+!
 When in doubt, cheat: As with walls, you can use a lightly damp mop on baseboards to speed things up if you choose—more so if you dust and/or clean them consistently.
-We love this trick for maintenance cleaning, but if you haven’t cleaned your baseboards in a while, you may need to clean them by hand first initially.
-You can then follow up with a maintenance schedule (i.e., dusting during weekly chores or at least once a month; clean quarterly).
+We love to use an O-Cedar Spin Mop on our baseboards.

 Clean any decor items in the order you feel is best, too, whether back-to-back or at a later time—especially if you have a lot of stuff to work on.